olivercito3/BTC-Privatekey-generator-with-own-HEX-range/README.md

 4, HEX range is in Decimal numbers so to get your own range, use some convertor and convert your HEX number and put it to decimal

-5, after your numbers are converted put them instead of numbers in step 3, <strong>IMPORTANT</strong> in second number on left you need to left that `+1` and thats all just save the file and continue by <strong> Instructions </strong> upper in text
+5, after your numbers are converted put them instead of numbers in step 3, <strong>IMPORTANT</strong> in second number on right you need to leave that `+1` how is it and thats all just save the file and continue by <strong> Instructions </strong> upper in text